sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 .. include:: samples/query_health_monitor.rst

-Only one health monitor is allowed to be enabled on a load balancer at a time.
+Only one health monitor can be enabled on a load balancer at a time.

 Set limits